-- A. The following are the only reasons for an excused early dismissal:

-- 1. Doctor/Dental appointment

-- 2. Court/Court related matter

-- 3. Going out-of-town

-- 4. Emergency circumstances

-- B. Parents/Guardians are required to report to the HPS/Globe Entrance when picking up their child before the 3:00 PM dismissal time.
+- The following are the only reasons for an excused early dismissal: - 1.
+Doctor/dental appointment - 2.
+Court related matter - 3.
+Emergency circumstances (ie. illness in family requiring travel) - Parents/guardians are required to report to the HPS/Globe Entrance when picking up their child before the 2:45 PM dismissal time.
 The school office will release the student to the HPS/Globe Entrance.
 Parents/guardians of Lower School students should provide documentation to the classroom teacher and/or communicate with the school office by 1:00 PM on the day of the scheduled early dismissal to ensure the appropriate arrangements and supervision is acquired.
-Lower School students will not be escorted to the HPS/Globe Entrance after 1:00 PM.
-Parents/Guardians arriving 1:00 PM will be required to pick their child up in the vehicle parent pick-up line.
+Parents/guardians of Lower School students who arrive after 1:00 PM will be required to pick their child up by way of the standard pick-up procedure.
 No exceptions will be made to this policy.